emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     (Kent Beck [#fnxp]_)

 The cause of this effect is that smart people tends to think in upfront way.
+Furthermore, usually the developer does not have enough information to make right decisions about implementation at the moment.
+Therefore the developer has to spend a lot of time to gather necessary information.
+Often it is not possible to collect all necessary information and the developer makes a wrong decision, which must be changed in the future.

+    "We often forget that it is also best to postpone decisions until the last possible moment.
+    This isn’t lazy or irresponsible; it lets us make informed choices with the best possible information.
+    A premature decision is a decision made with suboptimal knowledge.
+We will have that much less customer feedback, mental reflection on the project, and experience with our implementation choices if we decide too soon."
+    («Clean Code: A Handbook of Agile Software Craftsmanship» [#fnccode]_)

+..

+    "You would make big decisions as
+    late in the process as possible, to defer the cost of making the decisions and to have the greatest possible chance that they would be right.
+You would only implement what you had to, in hopes that the needs you anticipate for tomorrow wouldn't come true."
+    (Kent Beck [#fnxp]_)

+Thus, usually upfront thinking is expensive.

     "Short-term individual goals often conflict with long-term social goals."
     (Kent Beck [#fnxp]_)